vivien/i3blocks-contrib/mediaplayer/README.md

 ![Example screenshot](mediaplayer.png)

 This displays "ARTIST - SONG" if music is playing.
+By left-clicking/right-clicking the displayed text, it will play the previous/next song.
+Middle-clicking will pause/unpause the song.

 Supported players are:
 - spotify, vlc, audacious, xmms2, mplayer and others that use MPRIS DBus Interface Specification